Skip to Content

 However, since the evenings can be a bit chilly, I recommend throwing in a light jacket or sweatshirt, maybe even a Disney spirit jersey, in case you get cold.

 As for shoes, you know your feet best, so pack what will make your tootsies happy.
-I usually bring 1-2 pairs of sandals, like Birkenstocks, and 2 pair of sneakers, like Nike Air Max and Adidas Campus or Vans classic canvas.
+I usually bring 1-2 pairs of sandals, like Birkenstocks, and 2 pair of sneakers, like Nike Air Max, New Balance 530, or Vans classic canvas.

 I see lots of folks rocking Crocs at Disney World, as well.
-Personally I’m not a fan of Crocs, but I have heard from many people that they are very comfortable, even at Disney World.
+Personally I’m not a fan of Crocs, but I have heard from many people that they are very comfortable, even with all the walking done at Disney World.

 Last, but not least, Halloween costumes!
 Be sure to pack something fun, but keep in mind that there are strict rules that cast members will follow.